-Second, where agreements are reached through the threat or use of unilateral measures, the multilateral system may suffer.
-In particular, bilateral agreements secured under the threat or use of unilateral measures tend to deviate from the MFN principle, which is the most fundamental component of the multilateral framework under the WTO.
+Furthermore, where agreements are reached through the threat or use of unilateral measures, the multilateral system may suffer.
+In particular, bilateral agreements secured under the threat or use of unilateral measures tend to deviate from the MFN principle, which may impair the development of high-efficiency and low cost free trade system targeted by the WTO.